Chia-Network/pool-reference/SPECIFICATION.md

 ## Signature validation

-Most of the endpoints require signature a validation.
+Most of the endpoints require signature validation.
 The validation requires serialization of the endpoints payloads to calculate the message hash which is done like:

 ```